 It was a bit of a gamble coming from Florida up to Maryland in a period of extreme heat in Maryland and the surrounding areas.
 Also, Florida was dealing with bad storms at the time so they delayed shipping.

 When it finally came I wasn’t sure what to expect.
 It was in a BIG box that was really beaten up.
-But—as a testament to how Bijan Tropicals packages the plant—the Alocasia regal shield itself looked stunning.
+But—as a testament to how Bijan Tropicals (affiliate link) packages the plant—the Alocasia regal shield itself looked stunning.
 Only one smaller leaf needed chopping off.
 Here’s a look: